BirdyBirdy97/Blackjack_Game/README.md

 - clean/easy to read outputs on the console
 ```

-I've included a copy of a second run of code that I made following all of the hints the instructor gave (my original code, I didn't use any) as well as adding a few features to it like the counter from my original code.
+I've included a copy of a second run of code that I made following all of the hints the instructor gave (my original code, I didn't use any)